-A capability-based x86_64 operating system built from scratch.
-Monolithic kernel, custom GUI stack, full network stack, and fine-grained security enforcement at every syscall boundary.
+A capability-based operating system built from scratch.
+Monolithic kernel, custom GUI stack, full network stack, and fine-grained capability enforcement on privileged syscalls.
+Ships on x86_64; the ARM64 port boots to an interactive shell on QEMU virt, with Raspberry Pi 5 silicon verification in progress.

 ~36K